-Arnold & Porter Kaye Scholer assists its energy sector clients with mergers and acquisitions, financing, regulatory, compliance, enforcement, litigation and environmental matters, among other issues.
-Our cross-disciplinary team works with clients in various sectors, including electric generation, alternative energy and infrastructure, and oil and gas.
+Arnold & Porter Kaye Scholer assists its energy sector clients with mergers and acquisitions, financing, capital markets, regulatory, compliance, enforcement, litigation and environmental matters, among other issues.
+Our cross-disciplinary team works with clients in various sectors, including electric generation, alternative energy and infrastructure, oil and gas exploration, development and production, oilfield services, transportation and pipelines, and refining and petrochemical.
 Our energy practice is supported by disciplines such as litigation, tax, bankruptcy, antitrust, corporate, real estate and environmental, to name just a few.

-Our transactional team has considerable experience in the acquisition and divestiture of energy assets and the development and financing of energy infrastructure projects in the United States, Latin America and around the world.
-In this rapidly changing field, we work with traditional fossil-fuel and cogeneration facilities, as well as with clients undertaking solar, hydroelectric, geothermal, biomass, LNG, wind, other renewable and nuclear energy projects.
+Our transactional team has considerable experience in the acquisition and divestiture of energy assets; the representation of issuers and underwriters in public and private debt and equity offerings; the representation of private equity funds in energy investments and the development and financing of energy infrastructure projects in the United States, Latin America, and around the world.
+In this rapidly changing field, we work with traditional fossil-fuel and cogeneration facilities, as well as with clients undertaking solar, hydroelectric, geothermal, biomass, LNG, wind, and other renewable and nuclear energy projects.

 Lawyers at Arnold & Porter Kaye Scholer have represented: